Do ATV and Motocross Helmets Expire? How Long Do They Last?

 According to helmets.org, sweat will not cause your helmet to degrade: “The standards do not permit manufacturers to make a helmet that degrades from sweat, and the EPS, EPP or EPU foam is remarkably unaffected by salt water.”

-EPS is not only used in helmets but a wide range of other applications.
-In the building industry, they use EPS as insulation, where it must be able to withstand being submerged in salty water without deteriorating.
+EPS is not only used in helmets but in a wide range of other applications.
+In the building industry, they use EPS as insulation, where it must withstand being submerged in salty water without deteriorating.

 It’s a common misconception that the EPS foam lining is biodegradable.
 According to Wikipedia and a range of other trustworthy sources is not.

-EPS foam is proven to withstand sustained exposure to mold and moisture without any effect on its properties.
+EPS foam is proven to withstand sustained exposure to mold and moisture without affecting its properties.

 It’s a common misconception that the EPS foam protective liner shrinks or hardens at a rate of about 2% each year.
 We have found no evidence to prove this claim.